 MASTG-TECH-0063: Setting up an Interception Proxy

-Android Studio is an integrated platform for security testing mobile and web applications.
-Its tools work together seamlessly to support the entire testing process, from initial mapping and analysis of attack surfaces to finding and exploiting security vulnerabilities.
-Burp Proxy operates as a web proxy server for Burp Suite, which is positioned as a man-in-the-middle between the browser and web server(s).
-Burp Suite allows you to intercept, inspect, and modify incoming and outgoing raw HTTP traffic.
+Burp Suite is an integrated platform for security testing mobile and web applications.
+Its tools work together seamlessly to support the entire testing process, from initial attack-surface mapping and analysis to finding and exploiting security vulnerabilities.
+Burp Proxy operates as a web proxy server for Burp Suite, which is positioned as a Machine-in-the-Middle (MITM) between the browser and web server(s).
+Burp Suite allows you to intercept, inspect, and modify raw HTTP traffic to and from your target.

 PortSwigger provides a good tutorial on setting up an iOS device to work with Burp and a tutorial on installing Burp's CA certificate to an iOS device.